Maria Cuzzocrea Burke

 I received my B.A. in Studio Art with a minor in Psychology from Randolph-Macon Woman’s College and an M.A.T. in Art Education from George Mason University.
 I have led professional development for educators in design thinking and integrating sustainability into the curriculum.
 I have published articles in Green Schools National Network publications: Green Schools Catalyst Quarterly March 2018 and GreenNotes in April 2019.
 I am an active member and presenter at the Virginia Art Education Association and National Art Education Association conferences.

 My educational mission is to foster students to be creative, innovative problem solvers and agents for change in human behavior through design thinking and the arts.Why do you want to be a part of the HundrED Community?

-Working at Whittle School and Studios, a global network of schools, I am very interested in learning about how other schools are innovating, and the kinds of authentic problems that students are solving.
-As my school grows around the world, I hope to have connections where students can help each other creatively solve these problems.How can education support students to flourish?
+I am very interested in learning about how other schools are innovating, and the kinds of authentic problems that students are solving.
+I hope to gain global connections where students can help each other creatively solve these problems.How can education support students to flourish?

 I think that education needs to support 'play', experimentation and risktaking more in schools.
 Giving students the freedom to make mistakes, builds resilience and intrinsic motivation to learn.
 Joy in learning is the end goal!What role does innovation play in education change?